 800 - 450 B.C.

-These were separate text which were anti ritualistic and emerged as a reaction against sacrificial religion (i.e. vedas) to call upon god.
+- These were separate text which was anti-ritualistic and emerged as a reaction against sacrificial religion (i.e. Vedas) to call upon god.

-The word Upanishad contain origin of Mankind and gods nature.
+- The word Upanishad contains the origin of Mankind and gods nature.

 Puranas and Epics

-The EPICS OR ITIHASAS are the ACTUAL HISTORY.They are the recorded events, chronologically , without any additions or any interpolations.
+- The EPICS OR ITIHASAS are the ACTUAL histories.They are the recorded events, chronologically, without any additions or any interpolations.

-The Puranas are chronicles containing ancient history, mythology and longer or shorter discourses in religion, philosophy, yoga, mystical attainments and spiritual realisation, and many other kindred subjects.
+- The Puranas are chronicled containing ancient history, mythology and longer or shorter discourses in religion, philosophy, yoga, mystical attainments and spiritual realisation, and many other kindred subjects.

-During the centuries immediately preceding and following the beginning of the Common Era, the recension of the two great Sanskrit epics, the Mahabharata and the Ramayana, took shape out of existing heroic epic stories, mythology, philosophy, and above all the discussion of the problem of dharma.
+- During the centuries immediately preceding and following the beginning of the Common Era, the recession of the two great Sanskrit epics, the Mahabharata and the Ramayana, took shape out of existing heroic epic stories, mythology, philosophy, and above all the discussion of the problem of dharma.
 Much of the material in the epics dates far back into the Vedic period, while the rest continued to be added until well into the medieval period.
-It is conventional, however, to date the more or less final recension of the Sanskrit texts of the epics to the period from 200bce to 200 ce.
+It is conventional, however, to date the more or less final recension of the Sanskrit texts of the epics to the period from 200 BCE to 200 CE.